maxoduke/Portal-Linking-Compass-Fabric/README.md

 ## How to use:

 ### Step 1:
-Craft a Portal Linking Compass using a Crafting Table.
+Craft a Portal Linking Compass using a crafting table.
 The recipe is unlocked after picking up a compass, and will become visible in the recipe book.
 It requires:
-- 3 Obsidian
+- 3 obsidian
-- 1 Compass
+- 1 compass
-- 1 Netherite Ingot
+- 1 netherite Ingot
 <dl>
    <dd>
       <dl>